akashs101199/banking-customer-service-agent/README.md

 # Banking Customer Service Agentic AI 🏦🤖

+> **🚧 WORK IN PROGRESS 🚧**
+> This project is currently in active development.
+Features and APIs are subject to change.

 A fully autonomous banking customer service system powered by open-source AI agents.
 This system handles account creation, transactions, card services, KYC verification, and all banking processes **without human intervention**.

 ## 🌟 Features